ls1intum/Artemis/docs/admin/setup/programming-exercises.rst

    iptables -I DOCKER-USER -i artemis-restr -d $IP_OF_ARTEMIS_EXAMPLE_COM_CACHE -p tcp --dport 8443 -j ACCEPT
 .. _dependecies-docker-volumes:

-Caching with docker volumes
+Caching with Docker Volumes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With docker volumes you can cache mave dependencies.
+With Docker volumes you can cache Maven dependencies.
 An alternative approach for caching is with Sonatype Nexus, see :ref:`dependecies-sonatype-nexus`.

 Example for Maven